-Another benefit of Rosy-Lane’s genetics program is the farm has not used antibiotics on its milking herd for more than seven years and a veterinarian is rarely called to treat a sick animal.
+Rosy-Lane’s emphasis on cow health started with incorporating cattle genetic technologies more than 25 years ago to breed cows that live longer and are less susceptible to disease and illness.
+Another benefit of the genetics program is the farm has not used antibiotics on its milking herd for more than seven years, and a veterinarian is rarely called to treat a sick animal.

 “It’s really no different than a family of humans that live a long, healthy life,” said Lloyd Holterman.
 “Good genetics allow us to have a healthy family of cows that has the ability to ward off illness and disease.
 The breeding decisions we made have paid off.”